DataDog/documentation/content/en/getting_started/integrations/google_cloud.md

 ### Cloud SIEM

-With Cloud SIEM, you can analyze operational and security logs in real time, while utilizing out-of-the-box integrations and rules to detect threats and investigate them.
+Cloud SIEM provides real-time analysis of operational and security logs, while using out-of-the-box integrations and rules to detect and investigate threats.
-To set this feature up, see [Getting Started with Cloud SIEM][36].
+To use this feature, see [Getting Started with Cloud SIEM][36].

 To view security findings from [Google Cloud Security Command Center][37] in Cloud SIEM, toggle the **Enable collection of security findings** option under the **Security Findings** tab & follow the setup instructions on the [Google Cloud Security Command Center guide][38].